Webtrends Tracking Code

 • Country and state, if appropriate, of incorporation of the applicant.

-• A good representation of the logo or design.
+• A good representation of the trade mark.

 • Indication of Goods and Services sold or to be sold under the Trade Mark (all goods/services placed in 45 classes).